 Good News: Norwegian Cruise Line reverses course

-Today a representative of the executive resolution team at Norwegian Cruise Line reached out to give Koumanidis the good news: NCL is granting the family a full future cruise credit.
-That FCC combined with the cash refund of the port fees and taxes, makes the family whole.
+Today a representative of the executive resolution team at Norwegian Cruise Line reached out to give Koumanidis good news.
+NCL is granting the family a full future cruise credit.
+That FCC, combined with the cash refund of the port fees and taxes, makes the family whole.